 Ranked 55th in Restaurant Magazine’s 100 best restaurants in the world.
 Ranked in no particular position in The Nudge’s best restaurants in East London.
 We know which accolade we’d have on our website…

 One word: omakase.
 Entrust the chef.
-After you’ve entrusted yourself to make a booking; it only seats nine at a time.
+After you’ve entrusted yourself to make a booking; it only seats seven at a time.

 One of the best-kept secrets among London’s lunch spots.
 Enter via a buzzer, where the day-only modern European canteen lies tucked away in the walled courtyard of an old Shoreditch school.